 In addition to assets, the statement of financial position includes a separate section for deferred outflows of resources.
 Deferred outflows of resources represent a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The Authority has one item that qualifies for reporting in this category.
-It is comprised of certain items related to pension and OPEB liability and contributions to the pension and OPEB plan made during the current year and subsequent to the net pension liability and net OPEB liability measurement date.
+It is comprised of certain items related to pension and OPEB.
 For more detailed information on these items, reference the related notes.